jasger9000/TextureExportMod/README.md

 #### How do I export textures?

-You will have to join a world (single- or multiplayer) and execute `/buildItemStack` and then `/startExport`. (you can also stop the export with `/stopExport`) Depending on your system specifications, this could make your game lag a little.
+You will have to join a world (single- or multiplayer) and execute `/openExportScreen`, click the build button and then start exporting using the start button.
+Depending on your system specifications, this could make your game lag a little.

 #### Where are the textures getting exported to?

-By default, textures are getting exported to `~/Pictures/textureexportmod/` so if your username is johndoe textures would be located in `/home/johndoe/Pictures/textureexportmod` or `C:\Users\johndoe\Pictures` depending on your Operating System
+By default, textures are getting exported to `~/Pictures/textureexportmod/` so if your username is johndoe textures would be located in `/home/johndoe/Pictures/textureexportmod` or `C:\Users\johndoe\Pictures\textureexportmod` depending on your Operating System

 ## Contributing